patricktemple/350BillTracker/README.md

 Frontend:
 - React and Typescript via Create React App
 - Styling is a messy mixture of React Bootstrap and handcrafted HTML/SASS
-- UX design by a software engineer whose only qualification is a few hours of Youtube videos 😱
+- UX design by a software engineer based on just a few hours Youtube videos 😱

 Deployment:
 - Hosted on Amazon Elastic Beanstalk